endritbeqa/Deep-Surrogate-RANS-Models/README.md

 To select loss a loss function edit the ***config.loss_function*** field in the `src/config.py`.
 You can also use the sum of multiple loss functions at once by just typing the names in form of a list (e.g you are training a VAE version of the model and need also the KL divergence term in the loss )

 ### Train setup
-To change the train setup itself(batch size, number of epoch, dataset etc.) edit the `src/config.py` file. then run `python train.py` to start the training loop
+To change the train setup itself(batch size, number of epoch, dataset etc.) edit the `src/config.py` file. then run `python -m src.train` to start the training loop.

+### Test setup
+To test the model edit the `config.train_folder` field in the `src/test_config.py` file.
+Then run `python -m src.test_model` to start the evaluation.

 ### Dataset selection
 To change the dataset used during training edit the ***config.dataset.data_type*** field in the `src/config.py` file.